breakfastquay/rubberband/README.txt

 documented separately from the C++ header.
 You should include only one of the two headers, not both.

+A .NET interface is also included, contributed by Jonathan Gilbert;
+see the files in the rubberband-sharp/ directory for details.

 The source code for the command-line utility (main/main.cpp) provides a good example of how to use Rubber Band in offline mode; the LADSPA pitch shifter plugin (ladspa/RubberBandPitchShifter.cpp) may be used